Commitments and Contingencies

 Note 8 – Commitments and Contingencies

-Quantitative information regarding the Company’s leases as of December 28, 2019 is as follows (in thousands):
+Quantitative information regarding the Company’s leases are as follows (in thousands):

 Ordinary course litigation.
 The Company is subject to legal proceedings and claims which arise in the ordinary course of its business.
 As of the date hereof, the Company believes that the final disposition of such matters will not have a material adverse effect on the financial position, results of operations or cash flow of the Company.
 The Company maintains liability insurance coverage to protect the Company’s assets from losses arising out of or involving activities associated with ongoing and normal business operations.